Understanding my father

 His longtime assistant, Choong Pyo, described his discipline as almost mechanical — waking at five, heading to the gym, repeating the routine for four decades.
 Then he brightened, recalling how much my father loved noodles, especially 칼국수 (Kal-Gook-Soo), the hearty thick cut noodle soup in beef or clam broth with zucchini and clams.

 Another colleague, KyungHwa Chung, called him 모범생 (Mo-Beom-Saeng) — the model student.
 Professional, attentive, unlike many of his peers in senior leadership.
 In his forties and fifties he was strict, even feared, with sharp eyes and exacting standards.
 Later he mellowed, more willing to accept those who fell short.
-When I told him about my own shift into executive coaching, he smiled and said he could see the resemblance.
-On many occasions, he said, my father had been a great coach too.

 I also met HyunJin Jeon, who had worked as his secretary for seven years while he was CEO of Samsung Corning.
 She described him as meticulous, demanding, and earnest.
 She remembered him as a man of few words and great consistency.
 He didn’t share much of his emotions.
 She said he brought her small gifts when he returned from business trips.